 - All dogs that live in Lane County must display a current dog license/tag per Lane County code(s) 7.070 and 7.075.

 - Commercial Kennel (business/boarding): payment for this type of license includes the issuance of a license tag for each of your personal dogs.
 Proof of a current rabies vaccination must be provided for each dog prior to the issuance of a license tag.

 - Commercial Kennel (breeders): a license tag will be provided for each dog with proof of a current rabies vaccination.

 - Non-Commercial Kennel license: Three or more dogs over six months of age.
 Please note that you have the option to purchase this type of kennel license or license your dogs individually.
 If you choose to license your dogs individually, please note that zoning restrictions/permits still apply if you own more than 8 dogs at any residence.

 What type of kennel license do I need?

 Pro-Bone-O / Licenses-No Charge

 Pro-Bone-O clinics offer free rabies vaccinations for the dogs of owners who are homeless in Lane County.
-These dog owners may also obtain a free Lane County dog license for a term of one year.
+These dog owners may also obtain a free Lane County dog license good for the duration of their rabies vaccination.